chrisaern/change-title-property-of-jpg/README.md

-# change-title-property-of-jpg with Powershell and exiftool
+# Change title-property of jpg with Powershell and exiftool
 Change title property of .jpg images with Powershell and exiftool

 The script reads the lines in renameFileTitle.txt to [Array] $arrayFromFile, line by line.
 Edit <path> to your .txt